 Freemen were also involved in the running of the city until the Municipal Corporation Act 1835 which introduced town councils.

-It's normal to claim Freemanship through 'hereditary right', which can be as far back as your a great-grandparent.
+It's normal to claim Freemanship through 'hereditary right', which can go as far back as a great-great-grandparent.

 For your application you must:

 - include your full name, address, occupation and date of birth